-Celeste Chaney is an American writer, emerging author, and marketer.
+Celeste Chaney is an American author, screenwriter, and marketer.

 Her debut novel, In Absence of Fear, examines what it means to be human in a world of algorithmic absolutism.
 Can society move forward after succumbing to fear and choosing protection over privacy?
 Can a mass surveillance state remain a democratic one?